bockp/Edge-Detection-project/edge2.md

 **Fig.?: Result of Prewitt and Robert’s cross filtering.
 1:original image, 2:output of our prewitt() function, 3:output of our robertscross() functions**

-### Implementation of the Laplacian of Gaussian Operator
+### Edge detection using the Laplacian of Gaussian algorithm:

 ### Edge detection using Canny’s algorithm :